|Other Freelang resources|

-Download our free dictionary (for Windows) and browse both the Persian-English and the English-Persian lists.
+Download our free dictionary (for Windows or Android) and browse both the Persian-English and the English-Persian lists.
 Look up a word, add or modify an entry, and learn words at your own rhythm from a personal learning list.
 Click here to learn more about the features or scroll down to download the program.
 An online version is also available, so you can browse the dictionary without downloading it.

 This dictionary was made by Luca Carrozzi.

 English > Persian: 8,022 words

 Last update: March 21, 2014

 First upload: January 8, 2004